-The shot stopper was left out of the Manchester City starting lineup for the club's 7-0 victory over Norwich City last weekend after a string of errors, and he failed to force his way back into the XI for the team's 5-2 Champions League win against CSKA Moscow in midweek.
+The shot-stopper was left out of the Manchester City starting line-up for their 7-0 victory over Norwich City last weekend after a string of errors, and he failed to force his way back into the XI for their 5-2 Champions League win against CSKA Moscow in midweek.

 But Hodgson has assured Hart of at least one start in the forthcoming friendlies against Chile and Germany, and feels that dropping him for his country would be undeserved.